Louisiana Weather and Climate

 Past Tropical Hurricane Impacts in Louisiana

-From 2000 to the present, at least 28 tropical or subtropical cyclones have affected Louisiana.
+From 2000 to the present, at least 37 tropical storms or hurricanes have affected Louisiana.
 It is reported that a tropical cyclone makes landfall along the Louisiana coast about two times every three years, and a hurricane makes landfall once every 2.8 years.

-Growing up, and living in Louisiana, we clearly remember the names, like Audrey, Andrew, Katrina, Rita, Gustav, Betsy and many more.
+Growing up, and living in Louisiana, we clearly remember the names, like Audrey, Andrew, Katrina, Rita, Gustav, Betsy, Ida and many more.
 Some of the storms and experiences are still in our minds ...

 Hurricane Audrey - 1957